UniversalDependencies/docs/_xcl/feat/Foreign.md

 but a genuinely foreign word appearing inside native text, e.g. inside direct speech, titles of books etc.

-This feature would apply to the [X]() part of speech (unanalyzable token) and ascribed to foreign words, which are not loanwords.
+This feature would apply to the [X]() part of speech (unanalysable token) and ascribed to foreign words, which are not loanwords.

 ### <a name="Yes">`Yes`</a>: it is foreign